 Voting Rights

-Voting rights are achieved by attending 802.11 WG interim and plenary sessions.
+Voting rights are achieved by attending 802.18 TAG interim and plenary sessions.
 All participants represent themselves as individuals.

 All participants must pay a meeting fee to attend any of the meetings during an interim or plenary session.
-There are WG plenary, SG, TG, and SC meetings during a session.

-A participant belongs to one of four levels of membership: Non-Voter, Aspirant, Potential Voter, and Voter.
+A participant belongs to one of five levels of membership: Non-Voter, Aspirant, Potential Voter, Voter, and Former-Voter.
 These are described below.

-All participants can vote in SG and SC meetings.
-Only Voters have the right to make motions, 2nd motions and vote during WG and TG meetings.
-However the WG and TG Chairs may permit all participants to participate in straw polls, discussions and debates.

-It is the responsibility of all participants to make the WG Chair and the WG Vice-Chair responsible for membership, aware of any changes to their contact information for the purpose of maintaining the IEEE 802.11 voting membership database.
+It is the responsibility of all participants to make the TAG Chair and the TAG Vice-Chair responsible for membership, aware of any changes to their contact information for the purpose of maintaining the IEEE 802.18 voting membership database.

 Earning and Losing Voting Rights

-A participant earns voting rights by properly attending 802.11 WG interim and plenary sessions.
+A participant earns voting rights by properly attending 802.18 TAG interim and plenary sessions.

-A “properly attended session” is an 802.11 WG interim or plenary session at which the participant has
+A “properly attended session” is an 802.18 TAG interim or plenary session at which the participant has

 Recorded their contact details and affiliation.

-Recorded attendance for 75% of the “in session hours” (i.e. morning and afternoon) meeting slots (these are indicated as such on the session graphic in the WG agenda).
+Recorded attendance for 75% of the “in session hours” (i.e. morning and afternoon) meeting slots (these are indicated as such on the session graphic in the TAG agenda).
 Evening meetings may be substituted for any of the “in session hours” meetings.

 Registered for the session and paid any required meeting fee.

-As a courtesy, after a session the WG vice chair responsible for maintaing membership will send an email to an individual whose membership status has changed informing them of the change.
+As a courtesy, after a session the TAG vice chair responsible for maintaing membership will send an email to an individual whose membership status has changed informing them of the change.
 The email will include instructions on any new entitlements or obligations and any newly aquired membership number or credentials.

 It is, however, the participant’s individual responsibility to ensure that they follow the obligations described below.